 Verizon’s Credo defines who we are and how we operate.
 It states that we are accountable and that we are committed to doing the right thing.

 As part of our commitment to combating modern slavery, we implement and enforce the following policies:

-The Verizon employee Code of Conduct (“Employee Code”) defines our ethical business practices.
-All Verizon employees must complete training on the Employee Code.
+The Verizon employee Code of Conduct ("Employee Code") defines our ethical business practices.
+All Verizon employees must complete training on, and abide by, the Employee Code.

 Our Supplier Code of Conduct ("Supplier Code") defines the ethical business practices that our suppliers must adhere to.

 The Supplier Code has been developed by Verizon over many years.
 It reflects ILO labour standards, including those regarding the elimination of child labour and forced labour.
 Our Supplier Code is the primary mechanism used by Verizon to ensure suppliers promote ethical conduct in the workplace, safe working conditions and the treatment of workers with respect and dignity.

 Our Supplier Code also:

 - Forbids the use of child labour, forced labour and discrimination;

 - Protects employees’ rights to freedom of association and collective bargaining, as permitted by local laws; and